sushantjadhav416/Django_project_pipeline/README.md

 Execute the Docker build command to build docker image.

-### The Docker way
+### The Dockerization

-1. Build the Docker Image
+1. To Build the Docker Image we have to code a Dockerfile according to our project need. for this project , i have coded dockerFile as below,

+   FROM python:3.10-slim

+   ENV PYTHONUNBUFFERED 1

+   WORKDIR /app

+   COPY . /app

+   RUN pip install -r requirements.txt

+   CMD [ "python3","manage.py","runserver","0.0.0.0:8000"]

-2. docker build -t ultimate-cicd-pipeline:v1 .
+3. docker build -t ultimate-cicd-pipeline:v1 .

-3. docker run -d -p 5000:5000 -t ultimate-cicd-pipeline:v1
+4. docker run -d -p 5000:5000 -t ultimate-cicd-pipeline:v1

-4. Access the application on http://<ip-address>:8010
+5. Access the application on http://<ip-address>:8010

 ### Next Steps
 - Configure a Sonar Server locally